-- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration - > Pupils being more prone to peer group isolation or bullying (including prejudice-based bullying) than other pupils - The potential for pupils with SEN, disabilities or certain health conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs - > Communication barriers and difficulties in managing or reporting these challenges

-We offer extra pastoral support for these pupils.
-This includes but is not limited to:

-- Support from our Pastoral Support Lead and SENCO - , Additional support from ELSA trained Teaching Assistants - > Opportunities to communicate using non verbal communication including drawing, sign language

-Any abuse involving pupils with SEND will require close liaison with the DSL (or deputy) and the SENCO.
+- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration - > Pupils being more prone to peer group isolation or bullying (including prejudice-based bullying) than other pupils - The potential for pupils with SEN, disabilities or certain health conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs - , Communication barriers and difficulties in managing or reporting these challenges - Cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in school or the consequences of doing so - > We offer extra pastoral support for these pupils.
+This includes: - Support from our Pastoral Support Lead and SENCO Additional support from ELSA trained Teaching Assistants - > Opportunities to communicate using non verbal communication including drawing, sign language - > Any abuse involving pupils with SEND will require close liaison with the DSL (or deputy) and the SENCO - Any abuse involving pupils with SEND will require close liaison with the DSL (or deputy) and the SENCO.